 About yard waste service

-Yard waste collection will begin the week of April 17, 2023.
+Yard waste collection began the week of April 17, 2023.
 Yard waste is picked up every week on your garbage pickup day during yard waste season.

 Yard waste collection is included in the base fee for your Solid Waste & Recycling service.
 There's no extra charge for the collection of properly prepared yard waste.
 If you do not use the City's collection service, contact your hauler for information.